Virginia Wesleyan University: Campus

-Situated on 300 acre in Virginia Beach, the university is separated into four villages.
+Situated on 300 acre in Virginia Beach, the university is separated into five villages.
 Bray Village (Village I) and Allen Village (Village II) offer combined living-learning environments built on the Jeffersonian model, with multi-purpose buildings.
 Brock Village (Village III) and Honors Village (Village IV) are solely housing units.
-Construction began on a fifth village, Oxford Village, in June 2019 with an expected completion in late 2020.
+Coastal 61 was added as a fifth village in 2020.

 The Robert "Bobby" T. Williams Trail, leading from the Blocker Youth Center to Lake Taylor, was dedicated in October 2019 in memory of the 1975 graduate who was killed in the Virginia Beach Municipal Center shooting in May 2019.